 What if a child is in not in an education provision or I have electively chosen to home educate?

-We understand that every child is different, and to meet their needs may require a more flexible form of education.
-We have developed a separate referral form for children and young people who may be accessing alternative education or not currently in education, to ensure that the neurodevelopmental pathway is easily accessible by all.
+We understand that every child is different and to meet their needs may require a more flexible form of education.
+We have developed a separate referral form for children and young people who may be accessing alternative education or are not currently in education, to ensure that the neurodevelopmental pathway is easily accessible by all.

 This form may be used for children and young people who are:

-Electively home educated.
+Electively home educated

 Enrolled at a school but not in the education setting